DavidThien/al-folio/_posts/2018-07-05-HerbieRegimeTesting.md

+---
+layout: post
-# Testing the Regime Functionality of Herbie
+title:  Testing the Regime Functionality of Herbie
+date:   2018-07-05 16:19:00
+description: Testing how well Herbie's regimes work and possible improvement
+---

 This post is part of an ongoing series about my [Summer research](insert_link_here) on [Herbie](http://herbie.uwplse.org) and floating point numbers.